Fellowship in Cardiovascular Medicine

 - Named to Becker's Hospital Review 2016 edition of its 100 Hospitals and Health Systems with Great Heart Programs list

-- First and only hospital in Central New England to implant a miniaturized, wireless monitoring sensor to reduce hospital admissions due to heart failure
+- First hospital in Central New England to implant a miniaturized, wireless monitoring sensor to reduce hospital admissions due to heart failure

-- Only hospital in Central New England offering left atrial appendage occlusion, a non-drug option to reduce stroke in atrial fibrillation patients.
+- Leading hospital in Central New England offering left atrial appendage occlusion, a non-drug option to reduce stroke in atrial fibrillation patients.

 - One of just a few hospitals in Central New England to perform Transcatheter Aortic Valve Implantation for patients with severe aortic stenosis.